himmAllRight/himmAllRight-source/content/post/New-Theme-Immutable.md

 +++
 title   = "New Website Theme: Immutable" date    = "2017-04-11"
 author  = "Ryan Himmelwright"
 image   = "img/header-images/red-leaf.jpg"
-tags = ["Website", "Cryogen",]
+caption = "Blue Hills Reservation, Milton, MA USA" tags    = ["Website", "Cryogen",]
 +++

 When I first started using [Cryogen](http://cryogenweb.org) to generate this website, I wanted to create a personalized theme.
 This desire led me to hack a the default theme into a mutant, which I boringly named "<i>ryan1</i>" (I anticipated it to be temporary).
 It looked like a relic, designed from when I first learned how to make a web page... the early 2000's.
 Like ~~many~~ all websites from that time, it was not mobile friendly.
 I hope to change all of that, by introducing my new website theme: <b><i>Immutable</i></b>.